-Mentorship can play a critical role in the ongoing growth and development of food systems leaders.
+Mentorship should play a critical role in the ongoing growth and development of food systems leaders.
 Whether it is providing professional guidance and support, serving as a sounding board, or building connections in the food movement, the exchange of ideas and experience can influence us on profound levels and stay with us for years.